ivybowman/AutoBooks/setup.md

 # AutoBooks

-Python tool to automate processing a batch of OverDrive audiobooks.
+Python tools to automate processing a batch of OverDrive audiobooks.

 # Important Disclaimer